invisible-college/ietf-braid-draft/wiki-braid.md

 Not all versions need to be publicly broadcast—peers can reconstruct any *merge* version using the information in its parents and its merge type.
 Therefore, peers only need to broadcast versions that contain *edits*.
 Once a peer sees both of these edits, their strands rejoin in a *merge*.
 Until the observing peer makes an edit, this merge is implicit.
 When a new edit is made on top of these, the split versions are the *parents* of this new version, and this new version "locks in" the merge.

 ### Patches

+### Alternative designs
+Within these concepts, there are many ways to express each one.
+This section explains a proposal for each, and gives the reasons for its design.

+This design strives to make simple synchronizers easy, and complex synchronizers possible.
+Some synchronizers are simple to write, but lack features.
+Some features require more complex implementations.
+Our common language must allow different synchronizers to communicate.

 ----